pekulhossain/pekulhossain/README.md

  #### I am a  Beginner Programmer <br />
 🏠 &nbsp; <b>Living:</b> Fatullah, Narayangonj, Dhaka, Bangladesh.<br />
 ### 👨‍🏫 &nbsp; About Me
 <p align="justify">Hello this is pekul, I am working in panam Group as a Sr. Officer in IT Department.
-I want to be a Full Stack Web Developer and I always try to learn more.</p> <br />
+I want to be a Full Stack Web Developer and I always try to learn more.
+And well-rounded ERP Administrator with comprehensive understanding of related software to track business related factors such as garments and textile or shipping inventory and cost.
+Adept at ERP system implementation administration and maintenance.
+Emphasis on efficiency while ensuring that quality standards are maintained.</p> <br />
 <b> Skills Details: </b> <br />
 👉HTML 👉CSS 👉JS 👉BOOTSTRAP 👉SQL